 At Rugby Free Primary School our vision is to have a ratio of one qualified teacher for every 20 pupils.
 This will help us achieve our overriding aim which is to deliver the very best quality of education to all of the children in our care.

 Our staff team will grow each year as the number of children increases.
 Our current staff are:

-Miss Rebecca Butters – Deputy Headteacher
+Miss Rebecca Butters – Acting Headteacher

-Miss Butters is enjoying her role as Deputy Headteacher at Rugby Free Primary School.
+Miss Butters is enjoying her role as Acting Headteacher at Rugby Free Primary School.
 Miss Butters has responsibility for inclusion, including children with special education needs and disabilities (SEND), gifted and talented (G&T) children, children who speak English as an additional language (EAL) and pupil premium children.
 She also leads on Assessment.

 Prior to her appointment at RFPS, Miss Butters taught across the primary age range in three different schools, was responsible for inclusion in two schools and achieved the National Award for SEN Coordination.
 She is committed to ensuring all children have a broad, balanced and enriched education and particularly enjoys working with parents, teachers and all members of the local community to help all children realise their potential.
 Miss Butters has experience providing support for children who speak English as an additional language and challenge for gifted and talented children.

 In her spare time, she enjoys photography and especially enjoys capturing the sunrise and landscape photography.
 She also enjoys ceramics and pottery and loves nothing more than creating something out of nothing.